jayr-o1/university-specialization-recommendation-system/README.md

 # University Specialization Recommendation System

-This system recommends university courses based on a user's skills and proficiency levels.
-It uses a cosine similarity algorithm to match user skills with course requirements and suggests the most suitable courses.
+An intelligent recommendation system that suggests university courses based on user skills and interests.
+The system analyzes the skills required for different courses and matches them with the user's proficiency levels to provide personalized recommendations.

 ## Features

+### Basic Features
-- Recommends courses based on user skills and proficiency levels
+- Course recommendations based on user skills and proficiency levels
-- Provides match percentages and detailed skill matching information
+- Similar course recommendations
+- Integration with course data sources
-- Identifies missing skills for further training
+- Command-line interface for interaction

-- Suggests similar courses where skills can be applied
-- Offers both a command-line interface and a REST API
+### Enhanced Features
+- **Skill Knowledge Graph**: Understands relationships between skills (prerequisites, complementary skills, etc.)
+- **Collaborative Filtering**: Considers ratings and preferences from other users
+- **Personalized Learning Paths**: Creates custom course sequences to reach career goals
+- **Next Skill Recommendations**: Suggests which skills to learn next based on your profile
+- **User Profiles**: Maintains user preferences, skills, and course history
+- **Popular and Top-Rated Courses**: Identifies trending and highly-rated courses

 ## Project Structure